Wrunt/PoECalc/README.md

-Enter level of party members (for a blank party spot, enter 0) Click "Update" button for XP% and currency drop% to be displayed Assumes all of party is close enough to receive party benefit
+Enter level of party members (for a blank party spot, enter 0) Click "Update" button for XP% and currency drop% to be displayed Assumes all of party is close enough to receive party benefit Currency % is % chance of currency drop as a direct result of you - does not account for allocation or party member % chance

 Solo:
 Enter player level